bangadang/stackIT/FS25/Dataengineering.md

 - part of the ETL process, which recgonizes and eliminiates inconsistencies, contradictions and errors in the data in order to improve quality
 - takes up about 80% of the total workload in data warehouse projects
 - standardization and normalization of the data
-	- setting datepatterns, unify currencies, normalize and tokenize text
+	- setting date patterns, unify currencies, normalize and tokenize text
 - deals with missing values on instance level (values, records sub-relations) dealing with NULL values and schemalevel with missing attributes.
 	- causes distortion and noise (bias) even error in calculations
 	- find the missing values by: